vmxdev/xenoeye/README.md

   * The project is in beta state.
 The collector works for us, but we cannot give any guarantee that it will work for you.
   * This is not a turnkey business solution, but a collector program and several auxiliary scripts.
 However, with the collector you can generate almost arbitrary reports, build charts, dashboards in Grafana and run scripts when the traffic exceeds the limits.
   * We use the collector to monitor our networks.
 We are using Netflow v9 and IPFIX, so the collector only supports them
   * Unlike many modern collectors, we **don't use** Apache Kafka, Elastic stack or anything like that.
-The main calculations take place inside the collector itself
+The main processing take place inside the collector itself
   * The documentation contains examples of building simple reports.
 To build more complex ones, you need at least basic knowledge of SQL
   * Collector processes data in two ways: aggregates it over periods (for reports and charts), and uses moving averages to quickly respond to bursts
   * Both methods can be used individually or together.
 For example, if a moving average detects a threshold being exceeded, you can run a custom script and immediately enable extended statistics collection